Crystalline color superconductors: The three-flavor inhomogeneous phases

 \subsection{Shear modulus and Nambu-Goldstone modes}

-The three-flavor CCSC phase has several low energy excitations; besides gapless quasifermions, there are scalar modes which are related to the spontaneous breaking of translational symmetry, the phonons, of the chiral symmetry, the pseudoscalar NB bosons \cite{Anglani:2007aa} and to the breaking of $U(1)_B$ symmetry, the $H-$phonon.
+The three-flavor CCSC phase has several low-energy excitations; besides gapless quasifermions, there are the bosonic modes related to the spontaneous breaking of translational symmetry, the three phonons, of the chiral symmetry, the eight pseudoscalar NGBs, and to the breaking of $U(1)_B$ symmetry, the so-called $H$ phonon.
+The phonon Lagrangian for the two-flavor CCSC phase has been discussed in \ref{phonons}; here we extend the results to the three-flavor case \cite{Mannarelli:2007bs} deriving the low-energy coefficients of the GL expansion from a NJL-like model.
+Regarding the eight pseudoscalar NGBs, we briefly discuss the results by \textcite{Anglani:2007aa} obtained for the three-flavor CCSC phase.

-In view of the astrophysical applications of the crystalline phases that we shall discuss in the next chapter, the low energy effective actions of the low energy scalar modes of the LOFF phase have to be computed.
-The phonon Lagrangian for several two-flavor crystalline structures has been determined in \textcite{Casalbuoni:2001gt, Casalbuoni:2002my}, and discussed in \ref{phonons}, while for the three-flavor case it has been studied in \textcite{Mannarelli:2007bs}.
-Regarding the NG bosons, we shall discuss the results of \textcite{Anglani:2007aa} obtained for three-flavor crystalline phases.